I may earn from purchases through links in this post.

-It’s a spin on a stuffed baked potato, but this time it’s a sweet potato and the filling takes a turn for the Mediterranean with salty olives and tangy feta and crunchy sweet bell peppers and red onion all drizzled with olive oil and sprinkled with mint.
+But this time it’s a sweet potato, and the filling takes a turn for the Mediterranean with salty olives and tangy feta and crunchy sweet bell peppers and red onion all drizzled with olive oil and sprinkled with mint.

 When I saw this recipe when I was flipping through Diana Henry’s wonderfully titled cookbook Crazy Water Pickled Lemons, I remembered just how much I loved it and knew I had to make it right away.

 It relies on produce that is easily findable in winter, but manages to combine them in surprising ways that wake up the palate and feel fresh and new.

 You squeeze some lemon, crumble some feta, toast some spices, toss it all together in a bowl and drizzle in some olive oil and let everything marinate while the sweet potatoes finish baking.

 Or I suppose it could also make a pretty spectacular side dish next to your protein of choice, if you’re the organized, fancy sort of person whose meals tend to include main dishes and side dishes.

 - 2 medium sweet potatoes

 - 4 ounces feta cheese, roughly crumbled

-- 1/2 cup kalamata olives pitted and chopped
+- 1/2 cup kalamata olives, pitted and chopped

 - juice of 1/2 a lemon